opeyemitechpro/my-projects/docs/devops_projects/10micro.md

         ```

         - [x] Lines `9-24` contain environment variables.
 Replace the values according to your Jenkins server configuration
-        - [x] Uncomment lines `214 to 225` when you have configured your EKS cluster and set the parameters accordingly in your Jenkins server

 ### Jenkins CD Pipeline Script